hummingbot/hummingbot/documentation/docs/installation/wallet.md

 Respond with `create` to create a new wallet.
 Note that you will need to send ETH and tokens to this wallet address in order to run trading bots.

 Afterwards, you are prompted to enter a password that protects the wallet.
-Each time you launch `hummingbot`, you need to unlock the wallet using this password in order to start running trading bots on decentralized exchanges.
+Each time you launch Hummingbot, you need to unlock the wallet using this password in order to start running trading bots on decentralized exchanges.

 ## Importing your wallet